-Being new to the RV lifestyle is overwhelming.
-By the time you’ve figured out which RV you actually want, where and how often you want to travel, how to drive and operate the rig itself, etc., there isn’t much room left in your brain for additional information.
-So when someone offers up the idea of an RV warranty, you might just want to turn tail and run the other way.
+Being new to the RV lifestyle is overwhelming — deciding which RV you actually want, where and how often you want to travel, how to drive and operate the rig itself, etc. So when someone offers up the idea of an RV extended warranty, you might just want to run the other way.
 Unfortunately, that gut reaction might end up being a costly mistake.

-The simple fact is: RV breakdowns happen, and when they do, it’ll cost you!
-Investing in an RV protection product like an RV warranty could save you big down the road, but it’s important to understand what exactly you’re purchasing.
+The simple fact is: RV breakdowns happen.
+And when they do, it’ll cost you!
+Investing in an RV protection product like an RV extended warranty could save you big down the road.
+However, it’s important to understand what exactly you’re purchasing.

 So let’s start at the beginning…

 What is commonly referred to as an RV warranty or RV extended warranty is actually a form of mechanical breakdown protection called an extended service contract.
-These contracts are created, administered, and sold by third party companies that are in no way affiliated with the manufacturer of your RV or the manufacturer’s warranty that came with your RV when it was brand new.
+Third parties create, administer, and sell these contracts.
+These companies are not affiliated with the manufacturer of your RV or with the manufacturer’s warranty that came with your brand new RV.

-Because extended RV warranties are separate from manufacturer involvement in this way, they are not technically “warranties.”
-However, they are commonly known and referred to by this name, so we will stick with that terminology throughout this article.
+Because RV extended warranties are separate from manufacturer involvement, they are not technically “warranties.”
+However, we will stick to that terminology throughout this article because they are commonly known and referred to by this name.

 In general terms, an RV warranty will cover the mechanical working components of your vehicle.
 In the event a covered component fails, your warranty will step in to pay for the costs to repair or replace that item.
 This coverage extends to both parts and labor, which can add up quickly.

-If you are purchasing your RV from a dealership, they will likely offer you an extended warranty at the same time as you pick up the coach.
+If you are purchasing your RV from a dealership, they will likely offer you an extended warranty during the purchase.
 However, if you are purchasing from a private party, have an existing policy that is about to expire, or have owned your coach for a while and simply want to take control of your RV repair budget, you’ll need to set your sights on an online provider.
 Online sellers and brokers will be able to offer a policy after the purchase of your vehicle.

-When looking at online providers, you’ll want to do a bit of research to make sure you’re purchasing a policy that will be there for you when you need it most.
-Always look for online reviews from RVers who have actually worked with the provider and made claims on their policy.
-You’ll also want to check out established RV community organizations like FMCA and consumer advocacy companies like the Better Business Bureau to see where the RV warranty provider stands.
+When looking at online providers, you’ll want to do a bit of research to make sure you’re purchasing a policy that will be there for you.
+Look for online reviews from RVers who have actually worked with the provider and made claims on their policy.
+And check out established RV community organizations like FMCA and consumer advocacy companies like the Better Business Bureau to see where the RV extended warranty provider stands.

 Other RV Protection Options

-Another coverage option is RV Tire and Wheel Protection, which will step in to take care of the cost of tire and rim repair or replacement should you encounter a road hazard while traveling.
-Anyone who has replaced an RV tire (or more) knows that this can get pricey quickly, making RV tire and wheel coverage a no-brainer investment.
+Another coverage option is RV tire and wheel protection, which will step in to take care of the cost of tire and rim repair or replacement should you encounter a road hazard while traveling.
+Anyone who has replaced an RV tire (or more) knows that this can get pricey quickly.

 A huge part of becoming an RVer is education!
-There is so much to learn about traveling or living in your home on wheels, and it can be an overwhelming feeling to try and tackle it all.
+There is so much to learn about traveling or living in your home on wheels, and it can be an overwhelming feeling.
 Knowing your coverage options is a key factor in making confident decisions about your budget.
-We hope this beginner’s guide to understanding RV extended warranties is a useful tool in your RV journey.

-Do you have an extended warranty plan for your RV?
+Do you have an RV extended warranty plan?
 Comment below.

 Article provided by Wholesale Warranties, FMCA Commercial Member #C012133.